Back To School Tips (College Edition)

 0

 Back To School Tips (College Edition)It’s so exciting.
 Back to school is happening with new backpacks, binders, highlighters and excitement in the air.
 My timelines have been flooded with little kids cheesing in first-day outfits, holding sweet signs about their favorite things.
-After taking my own blurry-eye pre-teen boys’ photo, I went off to my own school environment: my job at a local university.
+After taking my own blurry-eye middle school boys’ photo, I went off to my own school environment: my job at a local university.
 College classes start in the next few weeks, and a new and returning group of students show up with new backpacks, binders, highlighters, and excitement just like their younger counterparts.

 With a new back to college season coming, I felt it might be helpful to give out some words of wisdom from a college graduate, a current doctoral student, and a college educator (it’s me.
-I’m all three).
+I’m all three of those).
 And just for fun, since I know the readership of this post, I’ll share each tip from the student and parent perspective.
 Just remember: every tip is generalized and there is potential for me to be totally wrong about your situation.
 Trust these pieces of advice come from a good place that has lots of experience but also doesn’t know your life.

 Without further ado…words of wisdom for all involved in the college adventure: